Chandragupta 1st: The Founder of Gupta Dynasty.

 Origin of the Gupta Empire

 The Gupta Empire originated in northern India, in the region of Magadha.
 Magadha is now a part of modern-day Bihar.
-It began as a small region of Magadha but expanded under the leadership of Chandragupta I.
+It began as a small region of Magadha but expanded under the Founder of Gupta Dynasty of Chandragupta I.

 The Gupta Dynasty originated in the 4th century CE in India.
 Magadha has been the pillar for many powerful dynasties in Indian history.
 The Gupta Empire’s origins provide evidence of the complex politics it went through.
 Moreover, it also shows the alliances it made and the regional dynamics created.